ceph/ceph/doc/rados/configuration/mclock-config-ref.rst

 ````````````````````````````

 The steps in this section may be performed only if you want to override the
-max osd capacity automatically determined during OSD initialization.
+max osd capacity automatically set during OSD initialization.
 The option
-``osd_mclock_max_capacity_iops_[hdd, ssd]`` can be set by running the
+``osd_mclock_max_capacity_iops_[hdd, ssd]`` for an OSD can be set by running the
 following command:

   .. prompt:: bash #

-     ceph config set [global,osd] osd_mclock_max_capacity_iops_[hdd,ssd] <value>
+     ceph config set osd.N osd_mclock_max_capacity_iops_[hdd,ssd] <value>

-For example, the following command sets the max capacity for all the OSDs in a
+For example, the following command sets the max capacity for a specific OSD
-Ceph node whose underlying device type is SSDs:
+(say "osd.0") whose underlying device type is HDD to 350 IOPS:

   .. prompt:: bash #

-    ceph config set osd osd_mclock_max_capacity_iops_ssd 25000

-To set the capacity for a specific OSD (for example "osd.0") whose underlying
-device type is HDD, use a command like this:

-  .. prompt:: bash #

     ceph config set osd.0 osd_mclock_max_capacity_iops_hdd 350

+Alternatively, you may specify the max capacity for OSDs within the Ceph
+configuration file under the respective [osd.N] section.
+See
+:ref:`ceph-conf-settings` for more details.

 .. index:: mclock; config settings